 One important and original domain that is being investigated by the AtlanMod team is the reverse engineering of legacy code.
 Here again this spans through a spectrum of application domains, the legacy being coded in such languages as ADA, Java, COBOL, C, C++ or even FORTRAN.
 We have shown how the reverse engineering practices may be advantageously revisited with the help of MDE and open-source tooling.
 The team has set up the MoDisco (see 5.5) project under Eclipse.org to investigate this and to federate the international research efforts in this domain.
 The main idea is that a metamodel may precisely express what we want to extract from a low-level legacy code.
 For example we can define a rational process to extract business rules from COBOL legacy programs.
 The rise in abstraction allowed by MDE may bring new hopes that reverse engineering can now move beyond ad-hoc practices.
-The MoDisco Eclipse project is being referenced by the OMG ADM (Architecture-Driven Modernization) normalization initiative.
-The AtlanMod team has proposed to bridge the open-source MoDisco project and the ADM initiative at OMG [23].
+The MoDisco Eclipse project is being referenced by the OMG ADM (Architecture-Driven Modernization) normalization initative.
+The AtlanMod team has proposed to bridge the open-source MoDisco project and the ADM initiative at OMG [34].
+In 2009, AtlanMod has notably worked on the coupling of static and dynamic models [23], the measure of reverse-engineered models [24], and model-based platform cartography [22].